 Once your Caseworker has all the correct documents and completes the interview you will be finished & able to leave.

 No decisions will be made at the appointment about eligibility.
-Your caseworker has 3 business days to make a determination on your application after ALL documents are received.
+Your caseworker has five business days to make a determination on your application after ALL documents are received.
 You will be notified by mail of your approval or denial.
 You may also call the Caseworker back to check on the status of your application.
 The caseworker can give you an idea of when to call them back.
 Utility pledges & payments are made directly to the Utilities Co.
 We will contact Landlords after we approve your application for Rent assistance.
 A voucher will be issued once you are approved.
 Rent vouchers can be faxed, E-mailed, signed in person or taken by the client to the Landlord once it is ready.
 It is up to the Landlord what they prefer.
 You will not have to sign the voucher.
 You will sign an authorization to pay assistance form at the interview.
 Caseworker must have ALL documents before they can process the application.

 Use Link below to view a printable brochure of programs offered by Capital Township: